ucsd-cse11-su121/ucsd-cse11-su121.github.io/index.md

 <a id="p:programming"></a>
 <h3>Programming</h3>

-Most weeks there will be a programming assignment.
+Every week there will be a programming assignment.
 Direct practice with programming will make up the majority of your work in the course.

 Each programming assignment will have a portion that is automatically graded, and a portion that is manually graded by the course staff.